booktoshi/doginals/README.md

 ### Prerequisites

 The programs and dependencies below are needed to run most Doginal protocols found within this repository.

+You must have downloaded and installed a Dogecoin Node and have set up your dogecoin.conf file properly before performing the steps below.
+You can follow this link in order to learn <a href="https://bit.ly/dogecoinnode"><strong>how to install and operate a Dogecoin Node on a Ubunutu 22.04 using a VPS/Linux System.</strong></a>

 1. Install Node.js through NVM Copy the curl command below to audit the download of Node.js
   ```